Nobel-Justin/Oviz-Bio-demo/SV_Read_Support/markdown/SV_Read_Support-Manual.markdown

 + `read_seq`, the read sequence;
 + `read_qual`, the read sequence quality;
-+ `barcode`, the barcode attached to read if applicable.
++ `barcode`, the barcode attached to read if applicable, emtpy string `''` otherwise.

 # Display Interactions
 There are two types of interactions: *Tooltips* and *Download*.